sslover/designing-for-data-personalization/syllabus.md

 The course will have 3 main design challenges through which we will learn & practice the above concepts:

-1. **Making (Dry) Data Personal & Playful** - Personality and playfulness can go a long way in creating richer interactions around data.
-We’ll examine how to make seemingly 'boring' data interesting through design and personalization strategies.
+1. **Making Data Personal & Playful** - Personality and playfulness can go a long way in creating richer interactions around data.
+We’ll examine how to make data more interesting through design and personalization strategies.

 2. **Designing for the Self** - It often helps to start by designing for our own problems.
 We'll explore how to track and design around a dataset of our own that we'd like to better understand.